getsentry/sentry-javascript/packages/replay/MIGRATION.md

 Sentry Replay is now out of Beta.
 This means that the usual stability guarantees apply.

+> For further migration changes please refer to the [general SDK migration notes](../../MIGRATION.md).

 Because of experimentation and rapid iteration, during the Beta period some bugs and problems came up which have since been fixed/improved.
 We **strongly** recommend anyone using Replay in a version before 7.39.0 to update to 7.39.0 or newer, in order to prevent running Replay with known problems that have since been fixed.